mwaseemashraf/Project-556/README.md

 ```
 3. Identify and code the user inputs

-## Making the code modular
+## Goal-2:Making the code modular

 **Steps towards the goal completion**

-1.Develope the code structure in the following format
+1. Develope the code structure in the following format
+2. Rerun the previously coded calculation in new framework

+**Module dependencies**